How to Use ChatGPT for School Assignments (Without Plagiarizing)

 Don’t This:

-Pro Tip: Use AI to jumpstart ideas, then refine them with your voice.
-Tools like GrammarlyGO can help “humanize” AI-generated text.
+Use ChatGPT to jumpstart your ideas and then refine them with your voice.
+Tools like GrammarlyGO can help make AI-generated text sound more natural and personalized.

 2. Research Like a Pro (Without the Rabbit Holes)